An Introduction to Photo Editing with PhotoLine: Luminance Curves

 The default curve type is called Spline; I believe that the names of this one and the Bezier curve are reversed, but I am told that it is arbitrary.
 At any rate, the one called Spline is probably the most useful.

 To see the before and after images, turn the preview off and on (the eye icon at the bottom left).
-You may also view a split before-and-after preview in the Curves dialog by clicking the small double arrows on the right.
-I find the split preview disturbing; you can drag the preview “curtain” to undo the split if you want, but I usually just look at the original image and toggle the view with the eye icon.
+The adjustment dialogs open with a split before-and-after preview by default.
+I find the split preview disturbing; it may be hidden by dragging the little handle to the left of the image, or by shrinking the dialog horizontally.
+To show it again, the dialog must be enlarged to a sufficient size.
+You can also drag the preview “curtain” with the little arrowhead at the top of the preview to undo the split if you want, but I prefer to just look at the original image and toggle the view with the eye icon.
+(For future reference, dialogs which are not adjustment layers have small double arrows to the left of the preview which show or hide it.)

 To undo all the changes to the curve, you may click the arrow on the L curve control and choose the first (straight) curve; unfortunately this also changes the curve type from Spline to Bezier and you have to change it back.
-You may also delete points on the curve by dragging them off the graph (the easiest way), or by clicking the little garbage can icon under the word Tools.
+You may also delete points on the curve by dragging them off the graph (the easiest way), or by clicking the little garbage can icon at the top of the tool set on the left side of the dialog.
 The reset button beside the OK button resets everything, including the color mode to the default RGB.

 Go ahead and click OK.
 The dialog closes, but now there is a new layer in the Layers panel (whether you adjusted anything or not).
 Each layer has its own eye icon that shows or hides the layer.
 And the opacity of each layer (other than Background) may be adjusted by raising or lowering the percentage beside the blend mode.
 (Note that the opacity can be greater than 100%; this comes in handy when you would like to increase the effect of a complicated adjustment.)
 The checkmark indicates that the layer is the active layer for editing.
 You may double-click the name of the layer (it is Curves by default) and rename it to something like “foreground shadows”; this comes in handy when your image has a large number of layers.